-In addition to these general regulations, ADOMS did establish some directives in certain safety related areas, precising and outlining the application of the former.
-These directives an integral part of Antigua and Barbuda Law and need to be adhered to as well.
+In addition to these general regulations, ADOMS has established some Directives in certain safety related areas, and these directives are an integral part of Antigua and Barbuda Law and need to be adhered to as well.

-E.g. the directive No. 003, dating the 1st of June 2013 established the definition of Safe Haven for vessels operating under the SCV-Code and the limits determined for Protected Waters and Coastal Waters by ADOMS.
-Additionally the Directive contains a general exemption for certain vessels operating in protected waters only during daylight, from the requirements of the carriage of liferafts and/or buoyant apparatus, subject to certain conditions.
+Examples are Directive No. 003, dated the 1st of June 2013 establishing the definition of Safe Haven for vessels operating under the SCV Code and the limits determined for Protected Waters and Coastal Waters by ADOMS.
+Additionally, the Directive contains a General Exemption for certain vessels operating in protected waters only during daylight, from the requirements of the carriage of liferafts and/or buoyant apparatus, subject to certain conditions.

 For overall Antigua and Barbuda Maritime legislation, please see here.